viky-ai/website/doc/guides/tips-and-tricks/index.md

 ![successful_tests](img/list/other_tests_additional_info.png "Successful recognition of other sentences")

-Your agent can now recognize the additional information in an address.
+Your agent can now recognize addresses with multiple additional information.

 ## Any

 ## Keep order